 The UNC-IIMB grant is one of eight awarded in 2013 by the United States-India Educational Foundation to strengthen collaboration and build partnerships between American and Indian institutions of higher education.

 UNC Kenan-Flagler and IIMB are partnering on two initiatives to develop knowledge and talent that promotes “sustainability,” defined as economic prosperity, social equity and environmental stewardship:

-- Rising Stars Initiative - A reciprocal faculty-in-residence program for UNC Kenan-Flagler and IIMB junior faculty and doctoral students coupled with an annual mini-grant competition open to young faculty across India.
-Both are designed to bolster the academics’ capacity to conduct research and create knowledge in the rapidly evolving discipline of sustainable business strategy.
+- Rising Stars Initiative - A reciprocal faculty-in-residence program for UNC Kenan-Flagler and IIMB junior faculty and doctoral students coupled with an annual mini-grant competition for young faculty across India are designed to bolster the academics' capacity to conduct research and create knowledge in the rapidly evolving discipline of sustainable business strategy.

-- Knowledge Impact Initiative - Sharing exemplary sustainability curricula and collaborating on new course materials.
-Experts in action-learning are also collaborating on a course through which MBA students from UNC Kenan-Flagler provide business consulting to microentrepreneurs in India.
+- Knowledge Impact Initiative - Educators develop new course materials and share exemplary sustainability curricula.
+Experts in action-learning are also collaborating on a course through which MBA students from UNC Kenan-Flagler develop their global competencies while providing business consulting to microentrepreneurs in India.

 - Webinars – UNC Kenan-Flagler and IIMB faculty share research and curricular innovations in sustainability with audiences in the U.S. and India.
 Recordings are archived and publically available to instructors world-wide.